-Format and Organization (26 available content points)
+Format and Organization (23 available content points)

-Each non-functional requirements should generally take the form of "the system shall ...".
+Each non-functional requirement should generally take the form of "the system shall ...".

 Each non-functional requirements should be expressed in a complete sentences that would be understandable to the typical business reader.